aabriism/aabriism.github.io/practices/index.md

 # Observances

 Once during a thanksgiving holiday dinner with family over, I said grace.
 I said something along the lines of "I am grateful everyone is here and I hope that when times are challenging we can each believe that we have the power to make it a little bit better".
-My brother-in-law, a notoriously cynical and negative person, then took it upon himself to belittle my grace.
+A notoriously cynical and negative relation, then took it upon himself to belittle my grace.
 I had a brief moment of reflection and decided that the best thing I could do was to let it pass and move the conversation along.
 Perhaps later, I could address it again as forcefully as I wanted to in the moment.
 There were two observances during that meal:  one during grace, one immediately after.

 # Holidays